Best Italian Coastal Towns You Won’t Want to Miss

 3. Sanremo

-Sanremo is a coastal town located in the Liguria region of Italy.
-It is known for its mild climate and beautiful waterfront views.
-It’s a popular destination for tourists and locals alike.
+Sanremo is a coastal town in the Liguria region of Italy.
+It is known for its mild climate and beautiful waterfront views, making it a popular destination for tourists and locals alike.

 Sanremo has many festivals and events yearly, including the popular Sanremo Music Festival.
 The area also has many shops, restaurants, and cafes to explore.